 It is not always clear why testicular torsion happens.
 Most boys and men who get it have inherited a trait where their testicle moves freely inside their scrotum (known as bell clapper deformity).
 This might lead to testicular torsion.
 If the testicles grow especially fast during puberty, this is also thought to be a risk factor.Testicular torsion happens most frequently:

 - after a minor injury to the area

 - in people who have had a previous brief episode of torsion that went away

 How is testicular torsion diagnosed?

-To diagnose testicular torsion, your doctor will need to examine the area around your scrotum.
+To diagnose testicular torsion, your doctor will need to examine the area around the scrotum.
 This might feel embarrassing and awkward, but it is very necessary.

 The doctor will also check your cremasteric reflex, which is when the testicle automatically contracts when the inner thigh is stroked.
-The doctor will pinch your inner thigh on the painful side, but if there is testicular torsion the reflex won’t work.
+The doctor will pinch your inner thigh on the painful side, but if there is testicular torsion the reflex will not work.

 How is testicular torsion treated?

 Testicular torsion needs surgery as soon as possible.
 The longer treatment is delayed, the more likely it is there will be damage to the testicle.